This story has been updated with new details.

 When and where

-A grand game deserves a storied venue.
-The State Fair Classic is Oct.
-7 at 4 p.m. at the Cotton Bowl in Fair Park, 3750 Cotton Bowl Circle, Dallas.
-Game tickets include entrance to the State Fair and the pre-game concert.
-Tickets cost $28 in advance and $34 on the day of the game.
+The State Fair Classic is Sept.
+29 at 4 p.m. at Cotton Bowl Stadium in Fair Park, 3750 Cotton Bowl Circle, Dallas.
+Game tickets include entrance to the State Fair and the pre- and post-game concert.
+Tickets cost $28 online and $34 at the gate.
 Tickets can be purchased via Ticketmaster or locations as diverse as Williams Chicken locations and Friendship West Baptist Church.

 What's in a game?

-Oct.
-7: The Grambling State alumni chapter will hold the Battle of the Bands and Cheerleader Showcase at Beverly D. Humphrey "Tiger" Stadium at Lancaster High School on game day at 8 a.m.
-There is a second, non-competing showcase at Sprague Stadium at the same time.
-And the pre-game concert featuring Ro James will start on the Chevy Main Stage inside the fair grounds at 2 p.m.
+Sept.
+29: The Grambling Metro DFW Chapter Alumni will hold the Williams Chicken Battle of the Bands and Dance Showcase at Beverly D. Humphrey "Tiger" Stadium (200 E. Wintergreen Road, Lancaster) on game day at 8 a.m.
+The pre-game concert featuring Sevyn Streeter will start on the Chevy Main Stage inside the fairgrounds at 2 p.m.
+The post-game concert will feature Morris Day and the Time at 8:30.

 The bands will battle

 HBCU bands are know for high-stepping, pageantry and turning the stands into a dance party.
-There's a lot of history here: This is an a longtime interstate rivalry, in a game that Prairie View has been in since the beginning almost 90 years ago.
+There's a lot of history here: All the bands featured in the two Classics this year form longtime rivalries.

 A star (or two) will appear

-This year's special guests include Grambling grad and new Dallas Police Department Chief U. Renee Hall and gospel singer Darian Yancey.
+Last year's special guests for the State Fair Classic included Grambling grad and new Dallas Police Department Chief U. Renee Hall and gospel singer Darian Yancey.
 Lil Jon performed during halftime of the 2010 State Fair Classic.
-There is also that official Celebrity Golf Tournament and Ro James, an R&B lover man with a sound reminiscent of Prince and D'Angelo, is the pre-game concert.
-There's no telling who will show up at any one of the after-parties, but an "official" after-party at the Intercontinental Dallas has Houston's Paul Wall and Webbie, a native of Louisiana.
+And there's no telling who will show up at any one of the after-parties.
+The official after party for the State Fair Showdown will be Oct.
+20 at 9 p.m. at The Door (2513 Main St., Dallas).

 You will want to go back

 The "5th Quarter," in which bands play at each other, is one reason.
 The good vibrations are another.
 The pageantry and the artistry on display are another.
-And if you're looking for high-flying football -- there were more than 100 points scored in 2015 and 52 last year -- you got it.
+And if you're looking for high-flying football -- there were more than 100 points scored in 2015, 52 in 2016 and 55 in 2017 -- you got it.

 Who won?
-For the record, Grambling (both times).
+For the record, Grambling (all three times).
 For the event?
 Everyone.